Chart Color Schemes

 Age

-Elimbah's median age exceeds the national pattern
+Elimbah's population is slightly older than the national pattern